markfinger/js-host/README.md

 Functions
 ---------

-Typical JavaScript functions which the hosts exposes to incoming requests.
-When a request is matched to a function, it is called with two arguments:
+The functions definition of a host config is a simple map which enables network requests to be passed to functions.
+When a request is matched to a function, the function is called with two arguments:

 - `data` is an object generated from deserializing the data sent in the request.
 - `cb` is a function which enables you to indicate that your function has either completed successfully,